ibloat/riot-redux-mixin/README.md

     E.g. where `foo(prev) { return prev; }` will never update `bar(prev) { return !prev }`
     always will.
     Passing a `string` will cause the function to be looked up on the `selector`.
+    `subscribe` will return an `unsubscribe` function.
+On `unmount` this function will automatically called.